50 powerful questions for market audience profiling

 Here are some best practices for getting the most out of the questions below:

-- Every question should be mutually exclusive.
+Every question should be mutually exclusive, whether you’re asking an industry-specific, pragmatic or psychographic question.
 To properly define the makeup of your audience you’ll want each consumer to sit squarely in one bucket – no venn diagrams allowed.
 If consumers sit in two distinct buckets, it’ll cause problems when working out the proportions of each profile in the market.
 Keeping each question to a single choice answer, or grouping multiple choice answers together, will help.

 To establish what consumers like and dislike: